insected/bobbae_gcp-wiki/Preparation.md

 You can use [Qwiklabs](https://www.qwiklabs.com/) and [Codelabs](https://codelabs.developers.google.com/) for hands-on learning.

-#### Register at the Partner Advantage site

-If you are eligible as a partner of google you can [sign up](https://www.partneradvantage.goog/GCPPRM/s/partnerselfregistration) to [get some Qwiklabs credits](https://edu.google.com/programs/credits/training).
-You may [sign up](https://inthecloud.withgoogle.com/partner-training/request-training-resources.html) as a new partner or [apply for training discount](https://inthecloud.withgoogle.com/training-discount/register.html).

 #### Google Cloud learning path at no-cost for 30 days

 https://inthecloud.withgoogle.com/cloud-learning-paths-22/register.html